fg-devs/geiz-cloud/README.md

 ## Project Status
 ### Pending
-* GENERAL: Authorization - Check in controllers and in HTML to display links only to authorized users
+* GENERAL: Authorization - Check in controllers and in HTML, display links only to authorized users
 * GENERAL: Add active_link_to in navigation to mark current visited links
 * CLOUD_SERVICES: Show Cloud Services with filters
 * CLOUD_SERVICES: Add Cloud Services to product comparison
 * CLOUD_SERVICES: Remove Cloud Services from product comparison
 * REST_API: Create REST API for Cloud Service Providers
-* DB_SEED: Create seeds for SaaS categories

 ### In Progress